SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Methodology

-In our second variant, mask $m(y^{<t})$ is computed using learnable parameters.
-Specifically, we learn one feed-forward network (FFN) with ReLU activation for each model layer, and aggregate representations from all layers with a linear layer.\footnote{We initially experimented with learning two FFNs per layer, one for the chosen and one for the rejected responses.
+\textbf{Learnable Sparse Mask.} In our second variant, mask $m(y^{<t})$ is computed using learnable parameters.
+Specifically, we learn one feed-forward network (FFN) with ReLU activation for each model layer, and aggregate representations from all layers with a linear layer.\footnote{We initially experimented with learning two FFNs per layer, one for chosen and one for rejected responses.
 However this led to overfitting, hence we learn a single vector per layer.} A single layer mask is computed as follows: